 A unique digital organ by Bradford University graduates

-By the mid 90’s the instrument was again needing a rebuild, but for reasons that are not altogether clear the decision was taken by Simon Preston to substitute a leading edge digital instrument that was the gift of a past undergraduate.
-It was cutting edge in 1999 using technology developed by Bradford University graduates – an electrical component platform that created the wave forms and allowed significant post installation voicing.
+By the mid-90’s the instrument was again needing a rebuild, but for reasons that are not altogether clear, the decision was taken by Simon Preston to substitute a novel digital instrument that was the gift of a past undergraduate.
+It was a cutting-edge project in 1999, using technology developed by Bradford University graduates – an electrical component platform that created the wave forms and allowed significant post-installation voicing.

 This console has now been removed and replaced with a standard 3 manual instrument.
 We hope this is a stop gap until funds have been raised to install a new pipe instrument some time in the future.